-Designed to recreate the feel of a 19th century aristocrat’s house, the restaurant has become one of the most popular in Moscow, thanks to the quality of its food, the impeccable service and excellent vodka selection.
+Designed to recreate the feel of a 19th century aristocrat’s house, Café Pushkin has become one of the most popular restaurants in Moscow, thanks to the quality of its food, impeccable service and the excellent vodka selection.
 The atmosphere of pre-Revolution Russia is delightfully charming, from the flowery script of the menu to aristocratic country house décor.
 Pushkin is the ideal destination if you want to be treated like Russian nobility and dine like a Tsar – but book ahead, the restaurant’s popularity requires reservation well in advance.

-When the Ginza Project, a company that owns some of the finest restaurants in Moscow, announced that they would be opening a restaurant on the 29th floor of Radisson Royal Hotel, the social elite of the city began to collectively lick their lips.
+When the Ginza Project, a company that owns some of the finest restaurants in Moscow, announced that they would be opening a restaurant on the 29th floor of Radisson Royal Hotel, the excitement and anticipation was palpable.

 The company has a reputation for the high quality of its restaurants that grace the streets of the capital, and Buono is no exception.
 The views from Buono are unashamedly spectacular, while the décor is elegant, with soft creams complementing the fine views on offer.
 The food is classical Italian; Chef William Lamberti is well known throughout Europe and has created an excellent menu.
 It’s always best to book ahead at Buono, as the window seats that offer the finest views over the city are quickly taken.

 Italian for ‘small’, Piccolino is a cozy, homely restaurant – something of a rarity in Moscow.